Skip to main content

 ▪ Are there any generally understood criteria that must be met, e.g., all projects need to pay-back within 3 months?

-▪ Anyone with access to competitor info
+▪ Colleagues with access to competitor info

-▪ The strategy team (or whoever owns the business strategy)
+▪ The strategy team

-▪ Product Marketing
+▪ Product Marketing team

 ▪ Marketing, to learn about any other planned launches or promotions that might compete for resources